 Market Analysis – Nike Marketing Strategy

 The business segment in which Nike operates has a significant amount of national and local players.
 The main danger for Nike is the competition that is a constant in a myriad of markets that are impacting its revenue and business.
-Furthermore, Nike is in a business that is significantly affected by the product’s life-cycle so that, at times, it’s extremely complicated for the business to react to the latest fad promptly.
+Furthermore, Nike is in a business that is significantly affected by the product’s life cycle, at times, it’s extremely complicated for the business to react to the latest fad promptly.

 Customer Analysis – Nike Marketing Strategy